Mosaic Canyon Trail in Death Valley National Park

 After taking our time and enjoying the views, we noticed a tiny footpath winding in between the rocks and bushes, which we guessed, hopefully (and correctly) might take us all the way back down to the parking lot.
 Mainly based on intuition and the general direction of going down, we managed to make it, however – the path kept disappearing here and there.
 Also, keep in mind that this trail descends abruptly and can be a bit slippery.

 Both my husband and I agreed that this hike was a tremendous surprise of unexplainable beauty, rugged adventure, and youthful fun sliding down the dryfalls.
 The end intention of the hike, being the 25-foot chimney, is incredible but the journey was just as fantastic!
-This was only the start of our adventures in Death Valley National Park so be sure to come back and follow along with the next few episodes of our journey to complete 52 in 52!
-In the meantime, you may also want to JOIN THE 52 HIKE CHALLENGE!
+This was only the start of our adventures in Death Valley National Park so be sure to come back and follow along with the next few episodes of our journey around Death Valley National Park!

 22 Comments